johnho12047/GBC-preoperative-T-Staging-prediction/README.md

 # **GBC preoperative T-Staging prediction v1.0- User Manual**

 Thank you for using the GBC preoperative T-Staging prediction v1.0!
-This application is based on a multimodal fusion model (FWM) that integrates clinical features, radiomics, and deep learning characteristics to provide preoperative staging predictions.
+This application uses a multimodal fusion model (wGBCT) that integrates clinical features, radiomics, and deep learning characteristics to provide preoperative staging predictions.
 Below is a detailed user manual to help you maximize the potential of this tool.